-This project aimed to develop an Automated solid waste Collection & Management System as a solution to the disposal of garbage in Sri Lanka.
-This system will create a web application and mobile application. we named our mobile application as "Bin -Eazy".
-It is supporting the both Sinhala & English languages.
+This project aimed to develop an automated solid waste Collection & Management System as a solution to the disposal of garbage in Sri Lanka.
+This system will create a web application and a mobile application.
+We named our mobile application "Bin -Easy".
+It supports both Sinhala & English languages.